kaz-uuu/Social-Companion-App/README.md

 * Maintraining App

 # Requirements (please install the following before running any programs - only compatible with apple intel devices)
 This project has a requirements.txt file included to avoid installing all of these packages manually.
-Change directory to '''downloads/social-companion-app-main''' in your terminal and run '''pip --default-timeout=10000 install -r requirements.txt'''.
+Change directory to '''downloads/social-companion-app-main''' in your terminal and run '''pip3 --default-timeout=10000 install -r requirements.txt'''.

 If installing with requirements.txt does not work, please install the following packages manually:
 * pip3 install kivy